How to find the best iPad deal for Black Friday 2019

-Of course everyone wants to save on an iPad.
-But which iPad do you choose?
-This tablet line is big, which can make it confusing to decide on which one to buy.
+Everyone wants to save big bucks on one of Apple's iPads.
+But which iPad do you go for?
+This tablet range has gotten bigger and bigger over recent years, which can make it difficult to work out which is best for you.
 But there's good news for any potential iPad shopper this Black Friday The iPad discounts are many, and all of the options are pretty amazing.
 It's just a matter of how much you'd like to pay.

 Unlike last year, Apple hasn't released a new version of the top-end iPad Pro.
 But the recent 10.2-inch budget-line iPad is better than ever.
 Or should you get the Mini?
 Or, the iPad Air?